KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 #### [RFC-6120](https://xmpp.org/rfcs/rfc6120.html#tls): tls
 This module adds support for secure TLS (Transport Layer Security) encryption on connected streams.
 By default TLS on KodeNet XMPP is required between client-to-client and server-to-server connections.

+#### [undefined]: tls_policy
+This module arose from discussions at the XMPP Summit about enforcing better ciphers in TLS.
+It may seem attractive to disallow some insecure ciphers or require forward secrecy, but doing this at the TLS level would provide the user with an unhelpful "Encryption failed" message.
+This module does this enforcing at the application level, allowing better error messages.
+KodeNet XMPP is set to allow only ciphers that enable [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).

 #### [XEP-0012](https://xmpp.org/extensions/xep-0012.html): uptime
 This module allows the server to respond to requests for how long it has been running.